jnnycn007/pc-nrfconnect-matter-cluster-editor/doc/docs/creating_cluster_extension.md

 A cluster extension allows you to add new attributes, commands, events, enumerations, or structures to an existing Matter cluster without modifying the original cluster definition.
 This is useful when you need to extend standard Matter clusters with manufacturer-specific functionality.

-!!! note "Note"
 {{matter_requirements}}

-Before creating a cluster extension, ensure you have an existing cluster XML file that you want to extend, a clear understanding of what additional elements need to be added, and familiarity with the original cluster's structure and functionality.
+Make also sure that you have an existing cluster XML file that you want to extend, a clear understanding of what additional elements need to be added, and familiarity with the original cluster's structure and functionality.

 !!! note "Note"
     When adding new elements, make sure that the codes you assign do not conflict with existing elements in the original cluster.
 The {{app_name}} will help you identify conflicts when saving.